-We have audited the accompanying consolidated statements of financial position of Theratechnologies Inc. ("Company") as of November 30, 2021 and 2020, the related consolidated statements of net loss and comprehensive loss, changes in equity, and cash flows for the years ended November 30, 2021 and 2020 and the related notes (collectively, the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2021 and 2020, and the financial performance and its cash flows for the years ended November 30, 2021 and 2020, in conformity with International Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Theratechnologies Inc. (the "Company") as of November 30, 2022 and 2021, the related consolidated statements of net loss and comprehensive loss, changes in equity, and cash flows for the years then ended, and the related notes (collectively, the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2022 and 2021, and its financial performance and its cash flows for the years then ended, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.